Health: European scale

 Health adaptation to climate change: a global assessment

 The Lancet Countdown on health and climate change monitors global developments on health adaptation to climate change.
 35 academic institutions and UN agencies from every continent are involved in this initiative.
-The latest report of November 2019 presents the situation in 2018 (133).
+The report of November 2019 presents the situation in 2018 (133).
 The main results are summarized below.
+We've also added the main conclusions of the 2022 update (170).

 Exposure to heat-related health impacts increases, especially in cities